OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 | Route and single-segment timing | `python -u patrollingAlgorithms.py segment_timing 100 all proposed_only` | Per-level checkpoint JSON files, CSV summaries, LaTeX-table file, and Markdown timing report |
 | Ablation analysis | `python -u patrollingAlgorithms.py ablation 30 all` | JSON results, CSV summary, LaTeX-table file, and Markdown ablation report |

-The full reproduction commands are computationally intensive.
+The evaluation commands are computationally intensive.
 Run them only when sufficient CPU time is available and retain their generated files in a dedicated working directory.

 ## 1. Representative trajectories